-- Proof of an employee's age.

-- Proof of any military service.

-- Proof of marriage if the spouse is eligible or will shortly become eligible for a spouse annuity.
-A divorced spouse must furnish proof of divorce from the employee.
+- " Proof of an employee's age. - " Proof of any military service. - " Proof of marriage if the spouse is eligible or will shortly become eligible for a spouse annuity. - " A divorced spouse must furnish proof of divorce from the employee. - " Proof of the spouse's or divorced spouse's age. - " Proof of a child's relationship and age if the spouse is applying for an annuity based on caring for the employee's child.

-- Proof of the spouse's or divorced spouse's age. - Proof of a child's relationship and age, if the spouse is applying for an annuity based on caring for the employee's child. - Notice of any social security benefit award or other social security claim determination. - Information about any public service pension for which the applicant qualifies. - Banking information for Direct Deposit of benefit payments. - Supporting medical evidence if applying for a disability annuity.
+- " Information about any public service pension for which the applicant qualifies. - " Banking information for Direct Deposit of benefit payments (needed at time application is filed). - Supporting medical evidence if applying for a disability annuity.

-The best proof of age is a certified copy of a civil or church document recorded at or close to the time of birth.
+The best proof of age is a certified copy of civil or church documents recorded at or close to the time of birth.
 The best proof of marriage is a certified copy of the public or church record or the original marriage certificate.
 A divorced spouse would be expected to furnish a certified copy of the final divorce decree.
 Proof of military service may be a certificate of discharge, or any official military record that shows the dates of service.

-Employees are encouraged to file proofs of age, and especially of any military service, well in advance of retirement in order to expedite the annuity application process and avoid delays resulting from inadequate proofs.
-Information will be recorded and stored electronically and all proofs will be promptly returned.
+Employees and spouses are encouraged to submit their proofs well in advance of retirement in order to expedite the annuity application process and avoid delays resulting from inadequate proofs.
+Information will be recorded and stored electronically, and proofs will be promptly returned.

 Applicants for disability annuities are required to submit supporting medical information.
 They are sometimes asked to take a special medical examination given by a doctor designated by the RRB.
 An annuity is effective as of the first full month throughout which the employee and/or spouse is age 60, or age 62 in the case of reduced annuities.
 An annuity is effective the first day of the month full retirement age is attained in the case of unreduced annuities with less than 30 years of service.